peterjmartinson/writing/DistractedFortune/20241004_FollowYourFear/draft.md

 Follow Your Fears
 =================

-Once upon a time - ok, fine.  _All the time_, I'm faced with fears, and risk being a coward.
+Once upon a time - OK, fine.  _All the time_, I'm faced with fears, and risk being a coward.
+I'm afraid I can't cover the bills, I'm afraid my wife will think my latest get-rich-scheme will be nuts, I'm afraid the shoes I want will look stupid on my feet.
+When there is something I need to do, the biggest impediment to taking action is ALWAYS my fear.

 All men have fears, but real men are not governed by them.

 Recently, I stumbled on a way to make my fears an advantage, both at work and in my personal life.
 If you follow the advice below, you too can make your fears a source of power, and start crushing life.